rkh/brirb/README.md

 * WebSockets are fun, play with the code!
 * Combine IRB with HTML output/interaction...
 * Output is fully async!
 Try this (in brirb): `Thread.new { loop { sleep 2; ws.send('foo') } }` (stop it with `_.kill`)

+# Want to hack on it?

+Feel free!
+Especially my javascript-fu sucks a lot.
+It is not very shell like at the moment.